Zalewa/voyandz/SPECS.md

 Feeds are input pipes where the source material will come *in*.

+Feeds are uniquely identified by their names.
+There can't be more than one feed with the same name.

 Feeds can be defined as:

 * A path to a file (including a named pipe).